christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 board = Arduino('9600', port=portName) # find and connect microcontroller
 print('Connected')                     # confirms the microcontroller has been found

-# give pins names so they are easy to reference
+# give pins names, so they are easy to reference
 RED   = 3
 GREEN = 5
 BLUE  = 6